About The Film

 A Note from the Filmmaker

 Orbit is the most honest thing I’ve ever written.
-It came from a place I couldn’t ignore — that quiet ache of loving someone who never really chose you, but never quite let you go either.
+It came from a place I couldn’t quiet — that space between friendship and love, where you feel chosen and not chosen all at once.

-I’m making this film not just for me, but for anyone who’s ever waited for clarity that never came or mistook “almost” for real love.
+I’m making this film not just for me, but for anyone who’s ever loved in the in-between, who’s ever felt tethered to someone in ways words could never fully explain.

 If that’s you: this is for you, too.